ably/ably-dotnet/README.md

 {
     AuthCallback = async tokenParams =>
     {
-        // Return a 'TokenDetails'/'TokenRequest' object or a token string .
+        // Return a 'IO.Ably.TokenDetails'/'IO.Ably.TokenRequest' object or a serialized tokenRequest string .
         // Typically this method would wrap a request to your web server. return await GetTokenDetailsOrTokenRequestStringFromYourServer();
     }